quinn2liu/leetcode-notes/Linked_List.md

 You are given the beginning of a linked list `head` and an integer `n`.
 Remove the `nth` node form the **end** of the list, and return the list.

 ### Key Takeaways

+**Brute force**

+- one pass to find the size of the array
+- another pass to remove the nth from the end

 The main difficulty of this problem is knowing how to get to node that is `nth` from the end of the list.